aj-staton/sdr/README.md

 These are Digital Signal Processing projects using an SDR, specifically the [RTL SDR](https://www.nooelec.com/store/sdr/sdr-receivers/nesdr-mini.html) and GNURadio.

 ## Setup and Installation
-Assuming you're using APT as a package tool, the following command can install the most recent, stable versions of GNURadio and the package to interface with the RTL-SDR:
+Assuming you're using APT as a package manager, the following command can install the most recent, stable versions of GNURadio and the package to interface with the RTL-SDR:
 ```bash
 sudo apt install gnuradio gr-osmosdr
 ```